Performance of the ISS-CREAM calorimeter in a calibration beam test: Acknowledgments

 \section{Acknowledgments}

-This work was supported in the U.S. by NASA grant NNX17AB41G, in Korea by National Research Foundation grants 2018R1A2A1A05022685 and 2018R1A6A1A06024970, and their predecessor grants.
+This research was supported in the U.S. by NASA grant NNX17AB41G, in Korea by National Research Foundation grants (2018R1A2A1A05022685 and 2018R1A6A1A06024970) and Ministry of Science and ICT (MSIT, IITP No. 2020-0-015345), and their predecessor grants.
 The authors also thank the support of CERN for the excellent beam test facilities and operations.
-H.G.Z would like to thank the help from Dr. Zu-Hao Li.
+H.G.Z. is grateful for the help of Dr. Zu-Hao Li.